Common Questions About Applying To Graduate School At WPI

 - When will I receive a decision?

-You can apply at any time; we admit students year-round.
-Applications for admission to the Spring semester should be submitted by October 1st to guarantee consideration, and applications for the Fall semester should be submitted by January 1st if you are seeking financial aid.
-(See points 7 and 10, below).
+Most programs admit students year round, but some have strict deadlines (see below).
+Applications for the spring semester should be submitted by October 1st to guarantee consideration, and applications for the fall semester should be submitted by January 1st if you are seeking financial aid.

 All statements of purpose and letters of recommendation should be submitted electronically through our online application---this will expedite the processing of your application.
 Paper copies of transcripts, letters of recommendation, or statements of purpose should be sent to: